samaradel/www_threefold/www.gig.tech/content/home/c_block_intro_home.md

 #Don't remove name!
 title = "edge cloud"

-header_1 = "The problem"
+header_1 = "The history"
 header_2 = "where did it all go wrong?"
 +++

-### The bigger picture ###
+### Yesterday: Internet 1.0 ###

 The Internet started as global network comprising many voluntarily interconnected autonomous networks, it operates without a central governing body.
 It started with universities, research institutions and government bodies agreeing to collaborate on projects, sharing information, and has now reached the homes of all of us in the developped world.

+### Today: Internet 2.0 ###

-The internet has created a global share and collaboration platform for business and personal use.
+The Internet has created a global share and collaboration platform for business and personal use.
 But 80% of all of the global internet capacity is created and consumed by xx % of the global population concentrated in and around the US, Europe and some Asian countries.
 Also it is no longer operating without a central governing body as large multinational organisations now control and dominate.

+### Tomorrow: Internet 3.0 ###

 GIG.tech aspires to change all of this by creating and distributing technology that provides neutral, private and secure internet capacity for _everyone_ in the world.
 This capacity is generated near actual endusers in a very efficient manner using standard of the shelf hardware and opensource software.

+### How is GIG going to realize that? ###

 GIG.tech  creates technology supporting three main streams of innovation